Measles outbreaks in Michigan and Pennsylvania end, while Texas logs just 4 new cases

 An unvaccinated adult died of measles-related illness March 6.
 The person did not seek medical care.

-Oklahoma added one case this week for a total of 15 confirmed and three probable cases.
+Oklahoma added one case last week for a total of 15 confirmed and three probable cases.

 The state health department is not releasing which counties have cases.